Hartmut K. Lichtenthaler: Work

 Lichtenthaler’s research fields are the photosynthesis of green plants, the light adaptation, pigment composition, photosynthetic function and ultrastructure of chloroplasts, the regulation of the plants’ isoprenoid biosynthesis, as well as the laser-induced fluorescence imaging of photosynthetic activity and of stress-detection in plants.
-He is known for establishing the non-mevalonate desoxyxylulose-phosphate / methylerythritol phosphate pathway (DOXP / MEP pathway) of isoprenoid biosynthesis in chloroplasts.
+He is known for establishing the non-mevalonate deoxyxylulose-phosphate / methylerythritol phosphate pathway (DOXP / MEP pathway) of isoprenoid biosynthesis in chloroplasts.
 The latter, which is responsible for the biosynthesis of carotenoids, prenyl-quinones, isoprene, mono- and diterpenes was detected in the 1990s (via 13C-labelling + NMR-spectroscopy) in close cooperation with Michel Rohmer.
 Lichtenthaler also showed that the DOXP/MEP-pathway not only occurs in all photosynthetic organisms (plants, algae, photosynthetic bacteria), but also in pathogenic bacteria und the malaria parasite Plasmodium falciparum.
 He developed a plant-based test-system to find new drugs against malaria.

 Lichtenthaler's scientific activities yielded 6 books and more than 410 publications in scientific journals.
 He was guest professor at the University of Gothenburg (1975) and University of Lancaster (1981).
 He promoted international scientific collaboration, organized many conferences and workshops and promoted young scientists.
-In 1978, Lichtenthaler was a co-founder of the Federation of European Societies of Plant Physiology (FESPP), and he acted from 1984–1986 as FESPP president.
+In 1978, Lichtenthaler was a co-founder of the Federation of European Societies of Plant Physiology (FESPP), and he acted from 1984 to 1986 as FESPP president.
 In 1988, he managed that – despite initial obstructions by the political authorities – the East European researchers from Russia, Hungary, the Czech Republic and East-Germany could become members of the European federation FESPP.
 Lichtenthaler also described the history and development of botanical co-operations, such as FESPP, and that of international symposia series and workshops in plant physiology and plant biochemistry.